linkerd/website/linkerd.io/content/blog/announcing-linkerd-2-2.md

 ## Client Identity

 Linkerd 2.2 introduces a new, secure mechanism for providing _client identity_ on incoming requests.
-When `—tls=optional` is enabled, Linkerd now adds `l5d-client-id` header to each request.
+When `--tls=optional` is enabled, Linkerd now adds `l5d-client-id` header to each request.
 This header can be used by application code to implement authorization, e.g. requiring all requests to be authenticated or restricting access to specific services.